Park La Brea, Los Angeles: Design

 The Park La Brea townhouses were designed by Leonard Schultze & Associates (New York) with associate architect Earl T. Heitschmidt in 1941.
 The architecture has been dubbed Modern Colonial in form.
+The landscape design was undertaken by Tommy Thomson.

+Ownership

+The project was created by Metropolitan Life with the purchase of 176 acres from the University of Southern California along the northern margin of Hancock Park.
+They owned it until 1985 when it was sold to Forest City Enterprises of Cleveland, and it sold again in 1995 to Prime Residential, part of Prime Group.

 Education

 Residents are zoned to schools in the Los Angeles Unified School District.

 Three different elementary schools serve portions of this neighborhood: